ManuelDogbatse/vaultwarden_on_raspberry_pi/contents/https_setup/README.md

 For the Raspberry Pi to run multiple services and have each one be accessed with a domain name, it needs a reverse proxy.
 A reverse proxy is a part of a network that handles incoming connections coming from client devices outside the network to the servers within the network.
 Nginx Proxy Manager allows you to create unique domains for each service you run on your Raspberry Pi, for access via HTTP or HTTPS.

+To run Nginx Proxy Manager, as well as other services on the Raspberry Pi, I used Docker Compose files, which allow you to define the dependencies of one or more Docker containers such as the image used, the environment variables, the port number for network connections, the volumes for data storage and more, all in one file.
+This makes it very easy to start, stop, and modify Docker containers.

 On your Raspberry Pi, create a directory to keep the Docker Compose files for Nginx Proxy Manager and Vaultwarden:

 ```shell